NotAShelf/nyx/README.md

 - **Shared Configurations** - Reduces re-used boilerplate code by sharing modules and profiles across hosts.
 - **Fully Modular** - Utilizes NixOS' module system to avoid hardcoding any of the options.
+- **All-in-one** - Servers, desktops, laptops, virtual machines and anything you can think of.
+Managed in one place.
+- **Detached Homes** - Home-manager configurations are able to be detached for non-NixOS usage
 - **Profiles** - Provides serialized configuration sets for easily changing large portions of configurations with less options.
 - **Sane Defaults** - The modules attempt to bring the most sane defaults, while providing overrides.
 - **Secrets Management** - Manage secrets through Agenix.